-José Luís Krug joined Space Syntax as a Project Consultant in October 2017 following an internship in 2016 as part of the Bauhaus MSc Program, he became a Senior Consultant in 2019.
+José Luís Krug joined Space Syntax as a Project Consultant in October 2017 following an internship in 2016 as part of the Bauhaus MSc Program.
+He became a Senior Consultant in 2019 and Associate in 2022.
 Since joining he has worked with public and private stakeholders towards the improvement of the public realm in both London and abroad.

 His experience ranges from cultural buildings design assessment to whole-city spatial analysis and master-planning.
 Furthermore, José Luis has been involved in research projects such as a UK-wide network for the transportation of goods and whole-city spatial analysis and master-planning.